 While Eastern EU IT firms provide SAP development and consulting services starting from $25 - $49/hr, according to.

-Want to gain a deeper insight into the European IT services market?
+Want to gain a deeper insight into the IT outsourcing in Europe?
 Check our guide for all the details!

 That gives a clear idea of how much annual SAP customization, maintenance, or support will cost in different regions.

 So you’re left with two options: